 VICTORIAN SHARPIE SAILING ASSOCIATION

-Victoria to host the 74th Australian Sharpie National Championships
+Victoria hosted the 74th Australian Sharpie National Championships

 Victorian State Titles - 19 - 20 November 2016, Mordialloc Sailing Club